Softechanalytics/Film_Lens_Dashboard/README.md

 #### Bookmarks & Buttons:

-Used for toggling visuals (e.g., top movies vs. top genres).
+- Used for toggling visuals (e.g., top movies vs. top genres).
-Insights & Highlights
+### Insights & Highlights
-Most Popular Genres: Identifies which genre groups have the highest average ratings.
+- Most Popular Genres: Identifies which genre groups have the highest average ratings.
-User Demographics: Shows the gender, age group, and occupation breakdown, including geographical distribution via maps.
+- User Demographics: Shows the gender, age group, and occupation breakdown, including geographical distribution via maps.
-Age vs. Rating: Discovers how user age correlates with average rating.
+- Age vs. Rating: Discovers how user age correlates with average rating.
-Occupation & Age-Group Matrix: Reveals rating preferences by profession and age bracket.
+- Occupation & Age-Group Matrix: Reveals rating preferences by profession and age bracket.
-Historical Trends: Explores how movies from different decades are rated.
+- Historical Trends: Explores how movies from different decades are rated.

-Contributing
+### Contributing
-Contributions, suggestions, and improvements are welcome!
+- Contributions, suggestions, and improvements are welcome!

-Fork the repository
+### Fork the repository
-Create a new branch: git checkout -b feature/your-feature Commit your changes: git commit -m "Add some feature" Push to your branch: git push origin feature/your-feature Open a pull request in GitHub
+- Create a new branch: git checkout -b feature/your-feature
+- Commit your changes: git commit -m "Add some feature"
+- Push to your branch: git push origin feature/your-feature
+- Open a pull request in GitHub

-License
+### License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 You’re free to modify and distribute it under the terms of this license.

 Screenshot Previews

-Intro Page

-Movie Distribution Page

-Avg Rating Page